 1) Wander down memory lane.
 Remember when your cousin Andrew tried to see how much pie he could eat in 2 minutes?
 Yeah, his family hasn’t forgotten either.
 Include some (tragically) funny or special memories to bring in an element of nostalgia.

 2) Send a free group eCard.
 Instead of sending a card just from you, ask other family members to contribute to an online group card (*cough*Kudoboard*cough*).
 Receiving warm thoughts from many people at once will surely make Grandma smile.
+Making it a group card is easy and the contributors don't have to sign up for anything to add to the board!

 3) Turkeys.
 Include them.
 This special bird is what Thanksgiving is all about, am I right?
 Post some pictures or drawings of funny cartoon turkeys to get a few laughs and a lot of appreciation.